tronkko/dirent/README.md

 updatedb | Build database of files in a drive, e.g. updatedb c:\
 locate   | Locate a file from database, e.g. locate notepad.exe

-To build the example programs, install [CMake](https://cmake.org/).
+To build the example programs, first install [CMake](https://cmake.org/).
-Then, open command prompt and create a build directory as
+Then, with CMake installed, open command prompt and create a temporary directory ``c:\temp\dirent`` for the build files as

 ```
 c:\